semajyllek/ctmatch/README.md

    - embeddings (384-dim) are created using the last hidden layer of SentenceTransformers(`sentence-transformers/all-MiniLM-L6-v2`)

-   - inferred category vectors are arbitrarily selected 14 classes i.e. pulmonary, cardiac, health, other.... with probabilites as softmax of the output from a zero-shot classification of {large language model} applied to the 'condition' field of the ct documents and the raw text of the topic.
+   - inferred category vectors are arbitrarily selected 14 classes i.e. pulmonary, cardiac, health, other.... with probabilites as softmax of the output from a zero-shot classification of `facebook/bart-large-mnli` applied to the 'condition' field of the ct documents and the raw text of the topic.

    The docs are ranked by this combined distance score and the top {1000} closest documents to the topic are selected (out of ~384k documents), passed to the next filter.